Mediatization (media): Socio-constructivist

-The social constructivist school of mediatization theory involves discussions at a high level of abstraction in order to embrace the complexity of the interaction between mass media and other fields of society.
-The theorists are not denying the relevance of empirical research of causal connections, but they are warning against a linear understanding of process and change.
+The social constructivist school of mediatization theory involves discussions at a high level of abstraction to embrace the complexity of the interaction between mass media and other fields of society.
+The theorists are not denying the relevance of empirical research of causal connections but warning against a linear understanding of process and change.

 The theorists want to avoid the extreme positions of either technological determinism or social determinism.
-Their approach is not media-centric in the sense of a one-sided approach to causality, but media-centered in the sense of a holistic understanding of the various intersecting social forces at work, but allowing a particular perspective and emphasis on the role of the media in these processes.
+Their approach is not media-centric in the sense of a one-sided approach to causality, but media-centered in the sense of a holistic understanding of the various intersecting social forces at work, allowing a particular perspective and emphasis on the role of the media in these processes.

 The concept of media logic is criticized with the argument that there is not one media logic but many media logics, depending on the context.

-Andreas Hepp, a leading theorist of the constructivist school of mediatization theory, is describing the role of the mass media not as a driving force but as a molding force.
-This is not a direct effect of the material structure of the media.
+Andreas Hepp, a leading theorist of the constructivist school of mediatization theory, describes the role of the mass media not as a driving force but as a molding force.
+This force is not a direct effect of the material structure of the media.
 The molding force of the media only becomes concrete in different ways of mediation that are highly contextual.

-Hepp does not see mediatization as a theory of media effects, but as a sensitizing concept that draws our attention to fundamental transformations we experience in the context of today’s media environment.
-This provides a panorama of investigating the meta-process of interrelation between media communicative change and sociocultural change.
+Hepp does not see mediatization as a theory of media effects, but as a sensitizing concept that draws our attention to fundamental transformations we experience in today's media environment.
+This concept provides a panorama of investigating the meta-process of interrelation between media communicative change and sociocultural change.
 These transformations are seen in three ways in particular: the historical depth of the process of media-related transformations, the diversity of media-related transformations in different domains of society, and the connection of media-related transformations to further processes of modernization.

-Hepp is deliberately avoiding precise definitions of mediatization by using metaphors such as molding force and panorama because he argues that precise definitions may limit the complexity of the interrelations where it is important to consider both the material and the symbolic domain.
+Hepp is deliberately avoids precise definitions of mediatization by using metaphors such as molding force and panorama.
+He argues that precise definitions may limit the complexity of the interrelations where it is important to consider both the material and the symbolic domain.
 However, materialists argue that such a loosely defined concept may too easily become a matter of belief rather than a proper theory than can be tested.

-The process of media change is coupled to technological change.
-The emergence of digital media has seen us emerge into a new stage of mediatization which can be called deep mediatization.
+The process of media change is coupled with technological change.
+The emergence of digital media has brought a new stage of mediatization, which can be called deep mediatization.
 Deep mediatization is an advanced stage of the process in which all elements of our social world are intricately related to digital media and their underlying infrastructures, and where large IT corporations play a greater role.